umair-gujjar/react-router-transitions/README.md

 ### Navigate into your application

-If you are familiar with react-router, you probably already used methods like `router.push` or `router.replace`.
-Starting now, you will not have to use them.
+If you are familiar with react-router, you have probably already used methods like `router.push` or `router.replace`.
+Starting now, you should not use them to navigate into your application.

-You have to think your navigation with a view logic.
-To handle that, a new property is now accessible in the context `transitionRouter` that exposes three methods.
+You have to think your navigation in a view logic, just like in a mobile application.
+To make it possible, a new property is now accessible in the context `transitionRouter`.
+This property have three main methods: `show`, `dismiss` and `swap`.

 #### transitionRouter.show(location)

 Go to a location using a `show` animation.
-You have to use this method each time you go to a new view.
+You have to use this method each time you want to display a new view.

 It adds a new entry in the history to give to the user the ability to use back button.